-As trade union colleagues are aware, there are very legitimate reasons for using term-time only contracts in the sector for academic, professional and support staff, which offer welcome flexibility to HEIs and staff working in the sector.
+As trade union colleagues are aware, there are legitimate reasons for using term-time only contracts in the sector for academic, professional and support staff, which offer welcome flexibility to HEIs and staff working in the sector.
 Issues of concern as described in the Joint Union claim are not something we recognise as being prevalent in the sector and, where they may exist, are matters for local resolution.
+However, we are willing to explore this issue outside of New JNCHES in an officer-level discussion to determine whether any action is necessary and, if so whether sector-level guidance is appropriate.
+It would helpful, in advance of those discussions, if the Joint Trade Unions could provide a list and the scale of the issues that are of concern.